 Phase I: AMCAS Application

-If providing traditional letters of recommendation via AMCAS Letters Service, we require a minimum of three letters but recommend four to seven letters with at least one coming from a science or math faculty member.
-A letter from a professional in a medical field as well as a letter from a research mentor are strongly recommended.
-A pre-health advisor letter packet and/or committee letter packet may also be provided.
+VTCSOM participates in the AMCAS Letters Service.
+We require a minimum of three letters but recommend four to seven.
+At least one recommendation should come from a science or math faculty member.
+Letters from a medical professional and a research mentor are strongly recommended.
+A pre-health advisor letter packet and/or committee letter may also be submitted.

 A Complete Application

 Applicants must have a complete application to be considered for an interview at VTCSOM.
 The minimum criteria that constitutes a complete package includes the following: